frankban/django-endless-pagination/doc/multiple_pagination.rst

 *other entries* are left intact.
 Of course you can use any selector supported by jQuery.

-Refer to the :doc:`javascript` page for an explanation of other features like calling *$.endlessPaginate()* multiple times in order to customize the behavior of each pagination in a multiple pagination view.
+Refer to the :doc:`javascript` for an explanation of other features like calling *$.endlessPaginate()* multiple times in order to customize the behavior of each pagination in a multiple pagination view.